10XGenomics/vartrix/README.md

 Pre-called variants to be used as input to VarTrix can be generated in many different ways such as gathering calls from existing variant databases or performing variant calling on bulk or single cell genome or transcriptome data.
 It is important to note that generating variants from bulk or single cell RNA-seq datasets is challenging.
 Noise inherent in reverse transcription leads to a high false positive rate.
 We recommend looking at the Broad Institute's GATK and Mutect2 best practices guide for [calling variants in RNAseq](https://software.broadinstitute.org/gatk/documentation/article.php?id=3891).
 An alternative approach is to determine somatic variants using WGS data generated from the same sample as the scRNA-seq library.

 ## Outputs
 VarTrix produces genome matrices in the same [Market Exchange](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices) format that Cell Ranger uses.
 This is a sparse matrix format that can be read by common packages.
 Column labels are the cell barcodes included in the cell barcode input file (specified with `--cell-barcodes`).
-If the `--out-variants` option is used, VarTrix will produce an additional text file of row names where each variant is named as `<chr>_<pos>`.
+If the `--out-variants` option is used, VarTrix will produce an additional text file of row names where each variant is named as `$chromosome_$pos`.

 The matrix will contain information about each variant for each cell barcode.
 The exact output is determined by the [parameters that are used](#usage).